sriramcu/college_attendance/README.md

     75% is shown in red.
 <br><br>
 11. To check day-wise attendance as entered in database, click on 'View detailed daywise attendance'.
+The output is computed by running an SQLite Query on the entire database, and a file called "dump.html" (git-ignored) is generated at run-time, and stored inside the "templates" folder.
 This output is also stored in a file called "out.csv" located in the root directory of this project.